turingschool/savile/README.md

 The workflow to add a token, element or component to Savile is as follows:

 - Touch a new `.scss` file in within the appropriate sub-directory of the css directory at the root of the project.
 The file name should match the name of the token/element/component you are building.
-Find the dictionary below as well as project naming conventions (coming soon).
+Find the [terminology below](#terminology) as well as project naming conventions (coming soon).
 - Write the CSS for your token/element/component
 - Above the CSS code, create a multi-line CSS comment. **The comment must start with two asterisks following the forward slash: `/**`**.
 Provide any relevant information in the comment, using the available attributes (listed below).
 See the following example for the specific syntax the docs generator expects:
     - `title` - this will be presented on the docs site and will be the name of the CSS file that is generated in the `docs` directory.